Single-bullet theory: Analysis based on Zapruder film and physical evidence

 In the Oliver Stone movie JFK, Stone goes to great lengths to debunk the single-bullet theory, although some discrepancies exist between the narrative and the historical record.
 One example is when he shows Connally seated directly in front of Kennedy at the same height.
 In fact, Connally was seated in a jump seat the edge of which was 3 in inboard and possibly 4 in lower than Kennedy.

 The House Select Committee concluded that Connally could have been as much as 6 in to the left of Kennedy.
 Moreover, Stone has Connally looking straight ahead.
-However, when Connally emerges from behind the freeway sign at Zapruder frames 222-223, he is clearly rotated significantly to his right.
+However, when Connally emerges from behind the freeway sign at Zapruder frames 222–223, he is clearly rotated significantly to his right.
 These points are of critical importance in assessing whether the bullet that passed through Kennedy could have caused Connally's injuries.
 Computer recreations showing accurate body positioning of the two men show that their injuries, if caused at Zapruder frame 224, fall on a line which emanates from a circle enclosing several windows on the sixth floor of the Texas Book Depository, and includes the window of the sniper's nest.

 Connally continued to hold his hat after the single bullet struck and broke his right wrist.
 Critics contend this is not physically possible.
-However, in the Zapruder film Connally continues to clutch the hat even after Kennedy's head wound, this being a point after which everyone (including critics) agrees Connally must have already been hit.
+However, in the Zapruder film Connally continues to clutch the hat even after Kennedy's head wound, this being a point generally agreed to be after Connally had already been hit.
 In fact, Connally's wife, Nellie Connally, stated that he held on to his hat until he was put on a stretcher at Parkland Hospital.
 Thus, it is reasonably clear that Connally continued to hold the hat after being hit.
 Wrist fracture would not preclude ability to hold a light object such as a hat, and Connally's nerve damage was limited to a superficial branch of the radial nerve which served a sensory function only, and would not have interfered with his grip strength (nor was Connally's hand function in any way permanently harmed).